nicchunglow/music-player/README.md

 ### Shuffle

-- I will be able to unshuffle my playlist if I choose to, which will return the orignal order of the music, whichever it may be.
+- I will be able to unshuffle my playlist if I choose to, which will return the orignal order of the music, whichever the index may be.
 - my current track will not be shuffled so that I will have control of what I want to do with the current track

 ### Song Queue